mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/security/index.md

 layout: layout.pug
 navigationTitle: Security
 title: Security
-menuWeight: 33
+menuWeight: 50
-excerpt: DC/OS NiFi Service encryption, authentication and authorization
+excerpt: DC/OS Apache NiFi Service encryption, authentication and authorization
 featureMaturity:
 enterprise: false
 ---

 # Components

-# DC/OS NiFi Security
+# DC/OS Apache NiFi Security

-The DC/OS NiFi service supports Apache NiFi’s native transport encryption, authentication, and authorization mechanisms.
+The DC/OS Apache NiFi service supports Apache NiFi’s native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the use of these important features.

 A good overview of these features can be found in the [Apache NiFi Administration Guide](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html).